-I live in the Sierra Nevada foothills of California with my lovely wife Carol (who also happens to be my second photographer) and our two golden retrievers Holly and Jasper.
+I live in the Sierra Nevada foothills of California with my lovely wife Carol and our golden retrievers Jasper and Eddy.
 Oh, and a cat who eats too much.

 - Even though I won’t sleep well, I won’t move the dogs off the bed.